What is New?

 Another way to tell if you are dealing with a malignant narcissist where you are trying to put up boundaries, or separate from them, they won't just be running smear campaigns, which all narcissists do.
 They will also be indulging in some kind of crime too, or at the very least breaking or giving away property that is yours, or things you have given them.

 If they have any covert narcissistic qualities, they will be trying to convince everyone they know that they are the victim.
-They can even say they were a victim of infidelity even when they dreamed it up - very common and very nauseating.
+They can even say they were a victim of infidelity even when they dreamt it up - very common and very nauseating.

 I think it should be obvious why you can't really have any kind of meaningful relationship or discourse with a malignant narcissist.
 It will always be threatening, and always be about the narcissist hurting you, trying to get more submission out of you, and getting off on your pain.
 It is also very likely that they are fooling other people into believing their fake victim stories and getting duper's delight from them.